muralimanas30/DSA-LEETCODE/01123 Lowest Common Ancestor Of Deepest Leaves/README.md

 ## 💡 **Problem Explanation**

 Given the `root` of a binary tree, return the lowest common ancestor of its deepest leaves.

 Recall that:

-*   A node is a *leaf* if it has no children.
+*   Each node of a Binary Tree has a value.
-*   The *depth* of the root is 0, and if the depth of a node is `d`, the depth of each of its children is `d + 1`.
+*   The depth of each node is the shortest distance to the root.
-*   The *deepest leaves* of a tree are the leaves that have the maximum depth.
+*   The deepest nodes are all the nodes that have the largest depth.
+*   A node is an ancestor of itself and all of its descendants.

-*   The *lowest common ancestor* of a set `S` of nodes is the node `A` with the largest depth such that every node in `S` is in the subtree rooted at `A`.
+The lowest common ancestor of two nodes `a` and `b` is the node `c` with the largest depth such that `a` and `b` are descendants of `c`.

 **Example:**